 Old Crow Medicine Show is an Americana string band based in Nashville, Tennessee, that has been recording since 1998.
 They were inducted into the Grand Ole Opry on September 17, 2013.
 Their ninth album, Remedy, released in 2014, won the Grammy Award for Best Folk Album.
 The group's music has been called old-time, folk, and alternative country.
 Along with original songs, the band performs many pre-World War II blues and folk songs.

-Bluegrass musician Doc Watson while busking outside a pharmacy in Boone, North Carolina in 2000.
-With an old-time string sound fueled by punk rock energy, they have influenced acts like Mumford & Sons and contributed to a revival of banjo-picking string bands playing Americana music — leading to variations on it.
+Bluegrass musician Doc Watson discovered the band while its members were busking outside a pharmacy in Boone, North Carolina, in 2000.
+With an old-time string sound fueled by punk rock energy, it has influenced acts like Mumford & Sons and contributed to a revival of banjo-picking string bands playing Americana music — leading to variations on it.

 The group released their sixth studio album, Volunteer, through Columbia Nashville on April 20, 2018 — coinciding with their 20th anniversary as a group.
 They released 50 Years of Blonde on Blonde on April 28, 2017 (their first album on Columbia Nashville).
 Previous studio albums were O.C.M.S.
 (2004), Big Iron World (2006), Tennessee Pusher (2008), Carry Me Back (2012), and Remedy (2014).
 Their song "Wagon Wheel", written by frontman Ketch Secor through a co-authoring arrangement with Bob Dylan, was certified platinum by the Recording Industry Association of America in April 2013 and has been covered by a number of acts, including Darius Rucker, who made the song a top 40 hit.

 Old Crow Medicine Show Tracks